julia-vscode/Salsa.jl/examples/SpreadsheetApp/README.md

 [TerminalMenus.jl](https://github.com/nick-paul/TerminalMenus.jl).
 The UI is simple, but sufficient to show the behavior.

-The Spreadsheet App is written in less than two hundred lines, and uses Salsa's macros to automatically detect dependencies between julia functions at runtime, which creates the necessary dependencies between cells to correctly incrementally recompute results.
+The Spreadsheet App is written in less than two hundred lines and uses Salsa's macros to automatically detect dependencies between julia functions at runtime.
+This creates the necessary dependencies between cells to correctly incrementally recompute results.